uclaioes/bayren-atlas/faq.md

 ## Can I access the underlying data behind the Atlas?

-The short answer is no. Users currently only have access to the aggregated data.
+The short answer is no. Users currently only have access to the pre-aggregated data.
 The underlying energy data is confidential to protect customer privacy, and was shared with UCLA researchers through a Non-Disclosure Agreement.

 ## Why is some data masked (and what does that mean)?